-Sergio Mattarella (Italian pronunciation: [ˈsɛrdʒo mattaˈrɛlla]; born 23 July 1941) is an Italian politician, jurist, academic, and lawyer who is currently serving as the 12th President of Italy since 2015.
+Sergio Mattarella (Italian pronunciation: [ˈsɛrdʒo mattaˈrɛlla]; born 23 July 1941) is an Italian politician and jurist who has been the 12th president of Italy since 2015.
 He is the longest-serving president in the history of the Italian Republic.
 Since Giorgio Napolitano's death in 2023, Mattarella has been the only living Italian president.

 A Catholic leftist politician, Mattarella was a leading member of the Christian Democracy party from the early 1980s until its dissolution.
 He served as Minister for Parliamentary Relations from 1987 to 1989, and Minister of Education from 1989 to 1990.
 In 1994, Mattarella was among the founders of the Italian People's Party (PPI), serving as Deputy Prime Minister of Italy from 1998 to 1999, and Minister of Defence from 1999 to 2001.
 He joined The Daisy in 2002 and was one of the founders of the Democratic Party (PD) in 2007, leaving it when he retired from politics in 2008.
 He also served as a judge of the Constitutional Court of Italy from 2011 to 2015.